-This specification describes a dynamic Quality-of-Service (QoS) mechanism for IPCablecom to facilitate design and field-testing leading to the manufacture and interoperability of conforming hardware and software by multiple vendors.
+This standard describes a dynamic Quality-of-Service (QoS) mechanism for the IPCablecom project.
+It was issued to facilitate design and field-testing leading to the manufacture and interoperability of conforming hardware and software by multiple vendors.

 IPCablecom is a set of protocols developed to deliver Quality of Service enhanced communications services using packetized data transmission technology to a consumer's home over the cable network.
 IPCablecom utilizes a network superstructure that overlays the two-way data-ready cable television network.
 While the initial service offerings in the IPCablecom product line are anticipated to be Packet Voice and Packet Video, the long-term project vision encompasses a large family of packet-based services.